Stress Relief: How Does Stress Affect the Body?

 The Role of Cortisol

-Cortisol is often called the stress hormone because it helps the body respond to pressure.
-It supports focus, regulates metabolism, and influences energy levels.
-However, when cortisol stays elevated for too long, it can contribute to feelings of burnout, mood fluctuations, and disrupted sleep patterns.
-Maintaining healthy cortisol rhythms is essential for overall balance.
+However, when cortisol stays elevated for too long, it may contribute to feelings of burnout, mood fluctuations, cravings, and disrupted sleep patterns.

 Common Symptoms of Stress in the Body

 Because stress affects multiple systems, its symptoms can vary widely.
-Many people experience more than one at the same time.

 - Feeling tense, overwhelmed, or easily triggered